InaamCodes/InaamCodes/README.md

 ## 🌟 About Me
 - 👨‍💻 **Who am I?**
-   A dedicated developer exploring the worlds of Java, MERN, and Spring Boot to create innovative projects.
+   A dedicated developer exploring the worlds of Java and MERN to create innovative projects.
 - 🎯 **Goals**:
    - Build scalable and secure web applications.
    - Focus on mobile app development to create dynamic, user-friendly apps.